Academic Resource Center

 - Demonstrated effective oral communication and interpersonal skills

-- Required to complete MGT 2160 (two credit tutor training course) during the first semester of tutoring.
+- Required to complete USU 2160 (one credit tutor training course) during the first semester of tutoring.
 Completion of training results in Level II Advanced International Tutoring Program Certification through the College Reading and Learning Association.

 Supplemental Instruction (SI) Program